Fields of Rubus by Kerosene

 Fields of Rubus 2012

-Fields of Rubus is a perfume by Kerosene for women and men and was released in 2012.
+A perfume by Kerosene for women and men, released in 2012.
 The scent is fruity-earthy.
-It is still in production.
+The production was apparently discontinued.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.